Existence and Non-Uniqueness of Ergodic Leray-Hopf Solutions to the Stochastic Power-Law Flows: Factorization

 and a process $v$, which is a solution to the nonlinear but random system

 The existence of a mild solution to the modified stochastic heat equation \eqref{Stochastic Heat Equation} is a classical result in stochastic analysis.
 As we will see in the subsequent proposition, this solution especially inherits the incompressibility condition of the underlying Brownian motion.
 This is also where the required regularity of $G$ comes into play.
-It ensures the weak differentiability of $z$ with respect to spatial variables, thereby placing $Dz$ within the domain of the non-Newtonian tensor $\mathcal{A}$, making the decomposition of $u$ permissible.\\ We formalize this result in the following proposition, which is a refinement of Theorem 5.4 in \cite{DPZ14}, supplemented by an application of Kolmogorov’s continuity theorem.
-A detailed derivation is relegated to Appendix \ref{Appendix SHE} for completeness.
+It ensures the weak differentiability of $z$ with respect to spatial variables, thereby placing $Dz$ within the domain of the non-Newtonian tensor $\mathcal{A}$, making the decomposition of $u$ permissible.\\ We formalize this result in the following proposition, which is a refinement of Theorem~5.4 in \cite{DPZ14}, supplemented by an application of Kolmogorov’s continuity theorem.

 \begin{prop}\thlabel{Proposition SHE} Under the assumption $\tr\big((\Id-\Delta)^{2\sigma} G\big)<\infty$ for some $\sigma\in(0,1)$ there exists a uniquely determined mild solution

 to \eqref{Stochastic Heat Equation}, belonging $\mathcal{P}$-a.s. to the class